desireesebial/DisManibus/Assets/Scripts/IntventorySystem/Note/README_NoteLetterSystem.md

    - **Paper Texture**: 2D sprite for the paper background
    - **Text Color**: Color of the text
    - **Font**: TMP_FontAsset for TextMeshPro (optional)
+   - **Use Pre-written Paper**: Check if your texture already has text
+   - **Pre-written Paper Texture**: Texture with text already written on it
    - **Audio**: Open/close sound effects (optional)

 ### Step 2: Setup UI Canvas (Manual Setup)